malteklaes/task_on_RLOps_LLM_RL-architecture/collections_LLM_prompts_results/LLM_prompts_training.md

 ```

-## "training-phase" (fine tuning) of the LLM via prompt engineering and additional files
+## alternative "training-phase" (fine tuning) of a LLM via prompt engineering and additional files

 - alternative training of less pre-defined and well developed LLMs like GPT-3.5 via txt-files of relevant content (hyperparameter, passages of for-loops) like this:
 ```txt